ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 **Regular Expression Filtering**

 The messages logged can be filtered using regular expressions using `message_regexp` and `message_regexp_negative`.
 This can be done on a per-level basis or globally.
+If both a global and logger-specific pattern is specified, the global pattern is overrided (ignored) and only the logger-specific pattern applies.
+The positive and negative patterns are considered independently for this situation.
 Note: Using this feature may cause a slight slowdown in performance.

 ```xml